MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/patternstatement.md

 A **pattern** is a construct that maps string tuples to tabular expressions.
 Each pattern must ***declare*** a pattern name and optionally ***define*** a pattern mapping.
 Patterns that define a mapping return a tabular expression when invoked.

 *Empty patterns* are patterns that are declared but don't define a mapping.
 When invoked, they return error *SEM0036* along with the details of the missing pattern definitions in the HTTP header.
-Middle-tier applications that provide a KQL experience can use the returned details to as part of their process to enrich KQL query results.
+Middle-tier applications that provide a Kusto Query Language (KQL) experience can use the returned details to as part of their process to enrich KQL query results.
 For more information, see [Working with middle-tier applications](#working-with-middle-tier-applications).

 ## Syntax